ddean4040/Networks-for-WordPress/readme.txt

 Tip: You can use the New Network Preview feature to verify DNS and server configuration BEFORE creating your networks.

+= What's with `networks-mufunctions.php`? =

+This file has fixes for unusual network topologies, like networks without a root site or those more than one subdirectory deep.

+The fix for networks with deep paths was graciously contributed by Spencer Bryant.

+For a long time I avoided bundling fixes like these, since I was committed to having this plugin run only when needed by the dashboard.
+This file does not rely on the rest of Networks for Wordpress to function, so you are free to copy it to your mu-plugins folder and use it on its own.

+This seemed like a good compromise.
+If you have thoughts, let me know in the comments!

 == Known Issues ==

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.1.3 =
+* Added: `networks-mufunctions.php` file containing fixes for unusual Network topologies.
+See FAQ for details
+* Changed: made visual changes to fit in with the WP dashboard
+* Changed: assign sites select boxes are now bigger (varies by number of sites)
+* Fixed: bug that prepended the domain name on to sites whose path matched the network's when moving - thanks, sharonmiranda!
+* Fixed: provide SSL network URLs when required - thanks, Spencer Bryant

 = 1.1.2 =
 * Added: Screen Options for selecting number of Networks per page